1871fotc/1871fotc.github.io/docs/about/information-signs.md

     Unfortunately signs are often vandalised in the cemetery. **[Contact us](../contact.md)** if you find a damaged sign.

+### Dimensions

+The signs are 25cm high by 35cm wide and are printed on 2mm Stainless Steel.

 ### Download the data

 The [Toowong Cemetery Graveside Information Signs](information-signs.md) by [Friends of Toowong Cemetery Association Inc.](../index.md), is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You must provide attribution if you reuse this work.